Th1iago3/Kerpl1n/README.md

 # Kerpl1n

-A toolkit exploit to inject dylibs on apple devices
+A toolkit exploit to inject dylibs on apple devices, with link (webkit exploit)

 ## Tested on
 | Device| Version | WebKit exploit chain |